Classification of inductive limits of 1-dimensional NCCW complexes: Preliminary definitions and results

-Let us say that the ordered semigroup $S$ has weak cancellation if $x+z\ll y+z$ implies $x\leq y$, for $x,y,z\in S$.
-If $S=\Cu(A)$ and $[p]$ is the Cuntz class of a projection, then $[p]$ is a compact element of $\Cu(A)$ (i.e., $[p]\ll [p]$).
+Let us say that the ordered (abelian) semigroup $S$ has weak cancellation if $x+z\ll y+z$ implies $x\leq y$, for $x,y,z\in S$.
+If $S=\Cu(A)$ and $[p]$ is the Cuntz class of a projection, then $[p]$ is a compact element of $\Cu(A)$, i.e., $[p]\ll [p]$ (as a consequence of the fact proved in \cite[Theorem 1]{coward-elliott-ivanescu} (page 168) that the abstract and concrete notions of compact containment coincide).
 It can be shown from this that if $\Cu(A)$ has weak cancellation then $[a]+[p]\leq [b]+[p]$ implies $[a]\leq [b]$.
 In this case we say that $\Cu(A)$ has cancellation of projections.
 The following proposition is due to R\o rdam and Winter (\cite{rordam-winter}).
-A partial case is also due to Elliott \cite{elliott} \begin{proposition} (\cite[Proposition 4.2, Theorem 4.3]{rordam-winter}.)
-Let $A$ be a C$^*$-algebra of stable rank 1.
+A slightly weaker statement is due to Elliott (\cite{elliott}). \begin{proposition} (\cite[Proposition 4.2, Theorem 4.3]{rordam-winter}.)
+Let $A$ be a C$^*$-algebra of stable rank one.
 Then $\Cu(A)$ has weak cancellation.
 In particular, $\Cu(A)$ has cancellation of projections. \end{proposition}